Let’s talk about the punani tsunami

 - Use the tip of your middle finger and lightly draw circles around the opening of your vagina

-- Slowly push your middle finger inside your vagina until it reaches your first knuckle
+- Slowly push one or two well-lubed fingers, palm facing up, inside your vagina until it reaches your first or second knuckle

 Stimulate your G-spot